Clarifying the OK Home Baking Act of 2017

 - If a potentially hazardous food has been out of temperature control for more than 2 hours but less than 4 hours, it needs to be used quickly or discarded.

-It is important to remember when tracking the holding time of foods, the totalaccumulation of time a food was out of temperature control is considered.
-For example, suppose the preparation time of a cheesecake took 20 minutes.
+- It is important to remember when tracking the holding time of foods that the total accumulation of time a food is out of temperature control must be considered.
+For example, suppose the cooling time of a cheesecake out of the oven was 20 minutes.
 Then, the cheesecake was placed in the refrigerator.
-The refrigerator needed to be reorganized, so the cheesecake sat on the counter for 10 minutes.
-In total, the cheesecake, in our example, has been out of temperature control for 30 minutes.
-The point is, it is important to be mindful of how long bakery items requiring refrigeration are unrefrigerated.
+The refrigerator needed to be reorganized, so the cheesecake sat of the counter for 10 minutes.
+In total, the cheesecake, in the example, had been out of the temperature control for 30 minutes.
+It is important to be mindful of how long bakery items requiring refrigeration are unrefrigerated.
 One of the best ways to keep track of this is to make and keep written documentation.
-In the food safety world, there is a commonly taught quote, “If it wasn’t written down, it didn’t happen.”
-So, it’s a good practice to make it a habit to record and keep a time/temperature log for refrigerated sale items.
+A common quote in the food safety world is: “If it wasn’t written down, it didn’t happen.”
+It is good practice to make a habit to record and keep a time/temperature log for refrigerated sale items.
 (FDA, 2014)

-- Pumpkin, sweet potato and custard pies are not shelf-stable.
-Such pies contain protein, in the form of egg and milk, and high moisture, which at room temperature leads to an environment for bacterial growth (Waitrovich, 2013).
+- Pecan, pumpkin, sweet potato and custard pies are NOT shelf-stable.
+Such pies con-tain protein, in the form of egg and milk, and have a high moisture content, which at room temperature leads to an environment for bacterial growth.
+(Waitrovich, 2013)

 “Are You Storing Food Safely?”
 FDA. https://www.fda.gov/ForConsumers/ConsumerUpdates/ucm093704.htm, 2014.
 Retrieved 12, August 2017.